Cancer Center in Idaho Falls, Idaho

 Idaho Cancer Center is equipped to treat cancer in the most effective and comfortable way for our patients.
 On-site pathology (tumor analysis) and other laboratory services allow our providers to learn more about your cancer and the best way to treat it.

-The Idaho Cancer Center at Eastern Idaho Regional is proud to be the only facility in the region offering advanced high dose rate (HDR) brachytherapy.
+The Idaho Cancer Center at Eastern Idaho Regional offers advanced high dose rate (HDR) brachytherapy.
 This is a state-of-the-art cancer treatment for people with many types of cancer, including prostate cancer, lung cancer and cervical cancer, among others.

 Low dose rate (LDR) brachytherapy is widely performed in our region.
 However, HDR brachytherapy provides a more precise treatment in only a few minutes, while sparing healthy tissue from radiation.
 HDR brachytherapy can be performed in three to 10 treatments, depending on the type of cancer being treated.